-You can make the most of your natural tears by drinking more fluids and staying well hydrated, and eating more foods containing omega 3 and omega 6, such as sunflower seeds and walnuts.
+You can make the most of your natural tears by drinking more fluids and staying well hydrated, and eating more foods containing omega 3 and omega 6, such as oily fish, sunflower seeds and walnuts.

 You can also try artificial tear eye drops.
 This is a common treatment clinically proven to relive the gritty, sore sensation of dry eye syndrome.
 Pop into your local branch of Leightons to pick up artificial tear eye drops such as Thealoz Duo – a dual-action eye drop that hydrates and protects the surface of the eye.